MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/gpt-with-vision.md

 manager: nitinme
 ---

-# GPT-4 Turbo with Vision concepts
+# Vision-enabled chat model concepts

-GPT-4 Turbo with Vision is a large multimodal model (LMM) developed by OpenAI that can analyze images and provide textual responses to questions about them.
-It incorporates both natural language processing and visual understanding.
-This guide provides details on the capabilities and limitations of GPT-4 Turbo with Vision.
+Vision-enabled chat models are large multimodal models (LMM) developed by OpenAI that can analyze images and provide textual responses to questions about them.
+They incorporate both natural language processing and visual understanding.
+The current vision-enabled models are GPT-4 Turbo with Vision, GPT-4o, and GPT-4o-mini.
+This guide provides details on their capabilities and limitations.

-To try out GPT-4 Turbo with Vision, see the [quickstart](/azure/ai-services/openai/gpt-v-quickstart).
+To try out vision-enabled chat models, see the [quickstart](/azure/ai-services/openai/gpt-v-quickstart).

-## Chats with vision
+## Vision-enabled chats

-The GPT-4 Turbo with Vision model answers general questions about what's present in the images or videos you upload.
+The vision-enabled models answer general questions about what's present in the images or videos you upload.

 ## Special pricing information